MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 The final step is receiving messages sent by remote Party members and rendering (playing) them on your device.

 > [!IMPORTANT]
 > While creating the chat control in one of the previous steps, you've already set up the audio input and output devices which will be used by Party to send, receive and render audio data.
 To receive the audio messages, you'll also need to set the appropriate chat permission between each chat control if you want audio to flow.
 By default, the chat permissions are set to NONE.
-For more information, refer to the [Chat Permissions](concepts-chat-permissions-and-muting.md) article.
+For more information, see the [Chat Permissions](concepts-chat-permissions-and-muting.md) article.

 The processing of other messages from the Party layer is best accomplished in a dedicated update thread or a high-frequency game loop.
 The game loop should be set up to run every frame and receive messages from the Party Manager via the StartProcessingStateChanges() function.

-For a complete description of all the state changes refer to the [Party Reference Documentation](party-reference.md).
+For a complete description of all the state changes, refer to the [Party Reference Documentation](party-reference.md).
 Alternatively, you can refer to the [NetworkManager.cpp](https://github.com/PlayFab/PlayFabParty/blob/docs/android/PartySampleNetworkCommon/lib/NetworkManager.cpp) for an example of how to process each state change.

 ## Handling title suspension